gitname/sediment-api/README.md

 ### Code formatting

-The code in this project is formatted using [Black](https://black.readthedocs.io/en/stable/), which is an "[opinionated](https://black.readthedocs.io/en/stable/the_black_code_style/index.html)"—but still PEP 8-compliant—code formatter.
+The Python code in this repository is formatted using [Black](https://black.readthedocs.io/en/stable/), which is an "[opinionated](https://black.readthedocs.io/en/stable/the_black_code_style/index.html)"—but still PEP 8-compliant—code formatter.